mirrajabi/firebase-chat-sample/README.md

 ### Quick tip for building this until I update this readme
-Just submit a new app in firebase console and then replce your `google-services.json` file with the empty one in the `app` directory.
+Just submit a new app in firebase console and then replce your `google-services.json` file with the empty one in the `app` directory and then Run!

 <div style="width:100%;">
   <img src="https://user-images.githubusercontent.com/8886687/27770244-1c36746e-5f50-11e7-9667-1900bcc18797.png" width="45%;"/>